elatov/elatov.github.io/_posts/2013-07-23-decrease-dmg-size-to-fit-on-a-single-layer-dvd.md

     Reclaimed 1.9 GB out of 2.8 GB possible.

-Notice we didn&#8217;t get all of the possible space.
+Notice we didn't get all of the possible space.
 Looking over the size information of the image, we see the following:

     hdiutil imageinfo image.sparseimage | grep "Size Information" -A 6
     Size Information: